Exeter Quayside Distillery is small as far as gin distilleries are concerned.

 While it’s an organised tour, it’s quite a relaxed affair, with lots of opportunities to ask questions about making gin and vodka and, of course, the chance to try their range of drinks.

 Gin school is seriously in session for this next experience.
 If touring around the distillery isn’t enough, you can also make your own gin!

-As we learned about this experience, Dan advised us that “there is no such gin as the best gin in the world.
+As we learned about this experience, our distiller advised “there is no such gin as the best gin in the world.
 Every palate is different”.

 This experience lasts 90 minutes and includes a welcome gin and tonic, an introduction to distilling and the opportunity to create your own unique gin with ingredients from their extensive botanicals list.